-Welcome to our weekly 'Ask a Vet from the SF SPCA' feature on 7x7.com.
-Dr. Jeannine Berger, DVM, DACVB is a board certified veterinary behaviorist who counsels guardians whose pets’ issues are beyond the scope of training.
+The SF SPCA's Dr. Jeannine Berger, DVM, DACVB is a board certified veterinary behaviorist who counsels guardians whose pets' issues are beyond the scope of training.
 Think of her as a pet shrink…at your service.
-Ask your own questions in the comments!

 Q: Why does my dog want to kiss me on the mouth?
 It happens always, not just after I eat something scrumptious.
 I deter him all the time, but anytime he has the chance, he goes for it!

 A: This behavior has most likely an evolutionary reason.
 Licking in dogs is a form of communication for different reasons.

 When puppies are born, their mother will lick her puppies to clean them and to stimulate their little digestive systems.
 Sometimes, mamas never stop performing these nurturing rituals for their kids.
 I have a Chihuahua who cleans her 4 year old son's ears and face every day.
 This nurturing behavior is referred to as epimiletic behavior.

 This is a mutually bonding exercise.
 The puppy will respond by licking the mother's face, wag his tail and follow his mom around.
 This is care-seeking behavior.
 Licking the mom's mouth also familiarizes the little one with the smells and tastes of the solid food he will soon be eating.

 Puppies also lick the mouth of adult dogs and people for submissive reasons, as if to say, “I am just a puppy."
 It's a form of submissive greeting behavior.